Detailed Guide forCardiovascular Technologists and Technicians in San Diego County

 In California, the number of Cardiovascular Technologists and Technicians is expected to grow much faster than average growth rate for all occupations.
 Jobs for Cardiovascular Technologists and Technicians are expected to increase by 25.0 percent, or 1,000 jobs between 2014 and 2024.

-In San Diego County, the number of Cardiovascular Technologists and Technicians is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Cardiovascular Technologists and Technicians are expected to increase by 17.6 percent, or 60 jobs between 2012 and 2022.
+In San Diego County, the number of Cardiovascular Technologists and Technicians is expected to grow much faster than average growth rate for all occupations.
+Jobs for Cardiovascular Technologists and Technicians are expected to increase by 23.5 percent, or 80 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|